Grand Alliance brings no-confidence motion against Bihar Assembly Speaker | Politics

 - India

-The move was made hours after Nitish Kumar took oath as the chief minister of the Grand Alliance.
+The move came hours after Nitish Kumar took oath as the chief minister for a record eighth time.

 “The motion against Sinha will be taken up by the House when it meets to enable Nitish Kumar to move a trust vote,” senior JD(U) leader Vijay Kumar Chaudhary said.

-A special session of the Assembly is expected to be called either on August 24 or 25.
+A special session of the assembly is expected to be convened either on August 24 or 25.

-According to the rule, a Speaker can be removed from office by a resolution of the Assembly passed by a majority,” said Choudhary.
+“As per rules, a Speaker can be removed from office by a resolution of the assembly passed by a majority,” said Choudhary.

+While constituents of the ‘Mahagathbandhan’ have a total of 164 members in the assembly, the BJP has 77 MLAs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)